bolcom/terraform-provider-calico/README.md

 ## About
 - For use with Calico 2.x with the etcd backend
-- Only IPPools, Hostendpoints, Profiles and Policies supported, more coming soon
+- BGPPeers, IPPools, Hostendpoints, Profiles and Policies supported, more coming soon

 ## Install
 Due to the large amount of dependencies from libcalico-go and it's usage of glide for dep management, the install is a bit more than just a go get.